cosmiciron/layoutmaster/README.md

 when you grab its window and resize.
 The layout goes into a frenzy and cannot settle until some 20+ seconds later.
 Try harder, it can take even minutes to recover.

-That's the whole point -- when layout becomes highly dynamic and intense, it can overwhelm the browser.
+That's the whole point — when layout becomes highly dynamic and intense, it can overwhelm the browser.
 That's why we propose a different kind of solution:

 Leave the job to the specialist -- let Layoutmaster handle the layout for the browser, and let the browser handle everything else.

 At this point you probably picture the master as a burly man holding a Gatling gun torn from a tank.

 Nope.
-A two-foot-tall humanoid with green skin, large eyes, pointy ears, and wearing a robe - that's more like it.

-Seriously, the package packs to about 264 kB on npm - 193 KiB gzip at runtime, the embedded engine included.
+The package packs to about 246 kB on npm - 179 KiB gzip at runtime, the embedded engine included.
 No other dependencies.

-So like the master (the other one) says: *Smaller in number are we, but larger in mind*.
+So like the master (another one) says: *Smaller in number are we, but larger in mind*.

 ## Install